A-Dechorgnat/inkscope-lite/README.md

 It allows only visualization of a Ceph cluster.

-It doesn't use probe or database but only the ceph-rest-api to communicate with Ceph.

-# prequisites
-Inkscope needs [Apache 2](http://httpd.apache.org/) et a running ceph-rest-api on the Ceph cluster.
+Inkscope-lite only needs [Apache 2](http://httpd.apache.org/) et a running ceph-rest-api on the Ceph cluster.

-Download all the directories of the inkScope-lite project to a folder of your choice
+There is no database, no server, no probes.

 _in the following stages, we have chosen /var/www/inkscope-lite_

 # Installation

 ## Installation of inkscope-lite

+Download all the directories of the inkScope-lite project to a folder of your choice

 Apache V2 is already installed